strongswan/strongswan/src/libcharon/plugins/vici/README.md

 The _Vici::Session_ module provides a _new()_ constructor for a high level interface, the underlying _Vici::Packet_ and _Vici::Transport_ classes are usually not required to build Perl applications using VICI.
 The _Vici::Session_ class provides methods for the supported VICI commands.
-The auxiliare _Vici::Message_ class is used to encode configuration parameters sent to the daemon and decode data returned by the daemon.
+The auxiliary _Vici::Message_ class is used to encode configuration parameters sent to the daemon and decode data returned by the daemon.